hygtfrde/mailbag/README.md

 # MailBag
 MailBag is a single sign on application that links an email address using IMAP and SMTP to a client's front-end interface, based off Frank Zammetti's starter code.
-After installing and configuring your email with IMAP, you will be able to control your email through a custom-built client interface in your browser.
+After installing the software and configuring your address with IMAP, you will be able to control your email through a custom-built client interface in your browser.

 #### Languages and Technology Used
 * TypeScript